zhuochenbioinfo/VcfWinSim/README.md

 2. dissect_similarity.pl
 Infer the nearest query sample(s) to the target sample for each window.

-For more details, please check the usage in the scripts.
+For more details, please check the usage and the codes in the scripts.

 Contact: zhuochen@genetics.ac.cn